osmufe/fast-track-lap/README.md

    <br/>

 ## I will Try to do it if possible:
-  - Now only work with Track1 400 Meters, in the future the Suunto Plus Editor can configure inputs from the watch to choose for example other type of Track:
+  - Now only work with Track1 400 Meters, in the future the Suunto Plus Editor can configure inputs from the watch to choose for example other type of Track: <br/>
-   Track1 : 400 Meters (Implemented)
+   Track1 : 400 Meters **(Implemented)** <br/>
-   Track2 : 407,04 Meters
+   Track2 : 407,04 Meters <br/>
-   Track3 : 414,70 Meters
+   Track3 : 414,70 Meters <br/>
-   Track4 : 422,37 Meters
+   Track4 : 422,37 Meters <br/>
-   Track5 : 430,03 Meters
+   Track5 : 430,03 Meters <br/>
-   Track6 : 437,70 Meters
+   Track6 : 437,70 Meters <br/>
-   Track7 : 445,37 Meters
+   Track7 : 445,37 Meters <br/>
    Track8 : 453,03 Meters

 ---